SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ## 5 User Evaluation

-We conducted a user evaluation with students at Two By Two Learning Center to assess how NOODEIA compares to traditional tutoring methods across multiple dimensions of the learning experience.
+We conducted a user evaluation with participants across two sites: Two By Two Learning Center (K-12 students) and the University of Illinois at Urbana-Champaign (undergraduate and graduate students).
+This evaluation assessed how NOODEIA compares to traditional tutoring methods across multiple dimensions of the learning experience.

 ### 5.1 Research Context and Objectives